On the centralization of the circumcentered-reflection method: Convergence order of cCRM

 for all $z\in V$. \end{definition}

 The condition given by \cref{def:EB} means that a point in $V$ cannot be too close to both $X$ and $Y$ and at the same time far from $X\cap Y$.
+More than that, roughly speaking, the constant $\omega$ emulates the sine of the ``angle'' between $X$ and $Y$.
 This condition will be required in our convergence rate analysis and referred to as Assumption \ref{eb}.

 Assumption \ref{eb} is equivalent to asking the existence of a constant $\kappa\in (0,1)$ such that for all $z\in Y$ sufficiently close to $\bar z \in X\cap Y $.
-This equivalence was discussed in \cite[Section 3.2]{Behling:2021} and is a consequence of \cite[Lemma 4.1]{Bauschke:1993}.
-The error bound version \cref{eb1fufu} was used in \cite{Arefidamghani:2021} for establishing linear convergence of the CRM method \eqref{eq:CRMiterate}.
+This equivalence was discussed in \cite[Section 3.2]{Behling:2021a} and is a consequence of \cite[Lemma 4.1]{Bauschke:1993}.
+The error bound version \cref{eb1fufu} was used in \cite{Arefidamghani:2021} for establishing linear convergence of the CRM method \cref{eq:CRMiterate}.
 In that paper, $Y$ is assumed to be an affine manifold, and the whole CRM sequence stays in $Y$.

-We relate next Assumption \ref{eb} with other error bounds found in the literature.
+We relate next, Assumption \ref{eb} with other error bounds found in the literature.
 If the problem at hand consists of solving $H(z)=0$ with a smooth $H:\re^n\to\re^m$, a classical regularity condition demands that $m=n$ and the Jacobian matrix of $H$ be nonsingular at a solution $z^*$, in which case Newton's method, for instance, is known to enjoy superlinear or quadratic convergence.
 This condition implies local uniqueness of the solution $z^*$.
 For problems with $m \ne n$ or with nonisolated solutions, a less demanding assumption is the notion of {\it calmness} (see \cite{Rockafellar:2004}, Chapter 8, Section F), which requires that

-for all $z\in\re^n\setminus S^*$ and some $\omega>0$, where $S^*$ is the solution set, \emph{i.e.}, the set of zeros of $H$.
+for all $z\in\re^n\setminus S^*$ and some $\theta>0$, where $S^*$ is the solution set, \emph{i.e.}, the set of zeros of $H$.
 Calmness, also called upper-Lipschitz continuity (see \cite{Robinson:1982}), is a classical example of error bound, and it holds in many situations (\emph{e.g.}, when $H$ is affine, by virtue of Hoffman's Lemma, \cite{Hoffman:1952}).
 It implies that the solution set is locally a Riemannian manifold (see \cite{Behling:2013b}), and it has been used for establishing superlinear convergence of Levenberg-Marquardt methods in \cite{Kanzow:2004}.

 We will present next an error bound for systems of inequalities and a result establishing that this error bound holds whenever the system of inequalities satisfies some well known constraint qualifications.
 This result is a particular instance of a theorem in \cite{Robinson:1976}.